Trilmatic/stickjs/README.md

 ## Browser compatibility

 Stickjs is supported by all of the modern browsers.
-The least compatible think stickjsy uses are css variables that are widely supported, [more on that topic here](https://caniuse.com/css-variables)
+The least compatible are css variables that are still widely supported, [more on that topic here](https://caniuse.com/css-variables)

 ## TESTING